 01. Youth mental health and wellbeing

 Youth mental health is conceptualised as a state of well-being in which a youth realises his or her own abilities, can cope with normal stresses of life, can work productively and fruitfully, and is able to make some contributions to his or her community.
-An emphasis is placed on developmental aspects, such as having a positive sense of identity, the ability to manage thoughts, emotions, as well as to build social relationships, and the aptitude to learn and acquire an education, ultimately enabling youth full and meaningful participation in society.
+An emphasis is placed on developmental aspects, such as having a positive sense of identity, the ability to manage thoughts, emotions, and to build social relationships, and the aptitude to learn and acquire an education, ultimately enabling youth meaningful participation in society.
 Whereas youth mental wellbeing is the combination of feeling good, which incorporates not only the positive emotions of happiness and contentment, but also such emotions as interest, engagement, confidence, and affection; and functioning effectively, which incorporates the development of one’s potential, having some control over one’s life, having a sense of purpose and experiencing positive relationships.

 A mental illness is when a person has the ongoing symptoms that cause frequent distress and affect his or her ability to function.
 Mental illness can influence the way a person thinks, feels, behaves and/or relates to others.
 Mental illness can refer to a wide range of conditions that affect a person’s mood, thinking, behaviour.
 And if ongoing symptoms become more severe, a person may then meet the definition of having a mental disorder, which is the legal definition.
 The presence of a mental, emotional, behavioural, substance use disorder is described as clinically significant condition characterised by alterations in thinking, emotions, behaviour associated with personal distress and/or impaired functioning.
 Such abnormalities must be sustained or recurring, and they must result in some personal distress or impaired functioning in one or more areas.
 They are characterised by specific symptoms, and usually follow a more or less predictable natural course, unless interventions are made (WHO, 2001).